-During February 2021, we declared monthly dividends of \$0.205 per share for each month of April, May and June 2021.
-These monthly dividends equal a total of \$0.615 per share for the second quarter of 2021, unchanged from the monthly dividends paid in the second quarter of 2020.
-Including the monthly dividends declared for the second quarter of 2021, we will have paid \$30.830 per share in cumulative dividends since our October 2007 initial public offering.
+During February 2022, we declared regular monthly dividends of \$0.215 per share for each month of April, May and June of 2022.
+These regular monthly dividends equal a total of \$0.645 per share for the second quarter of 2022, representing a 4.9% increase from the regular monthly dividends paid in the second quarter of 2021.
+Including the supplemental dividend declared for March 2022 and the regular monthly dividends declared for the first and second quarter of 2022, we will have paid \$33.540 per share in cumulative dividends since our October 2007 initial public offering.